 1. Service Area Assistant Chief Executive - Libraries 2.
 Proposal No. 23 3.
 Head of Service Sally McMahon What is the proposal?
-Use the savings proposal wording and more detail if new eded 4.
-Budget ProposalInvestigate the potential of combining Hove Library and Hove Museum i located at Hove Museum, where there is space and more freedom to ex savings proposals to be implemented in 2017/2018.This would deliver an estimated saving of £330,000:• £213,000 on staffing • £100,000 on bookfund • £17,000 on operational costs.
-Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts No disproportionate impacts identified related to protected characteristics Hove Museum is an approximate five minute walk from the current Hove routes There is capacity to extend the building to make it more accessible and c current Hove Library is limited due to its shape and Grade 2 listed buildin Cumulative and individual negative impacts on equalities groups are limit Availability of less volume of stock may impact on people on low income pay to reserve more items Modern more accessible customer friendly building possible Availability of less volume of stock will necessitate prioritisation of provision ustomer friendly.
-Capacity in the g status ed as this entails them needing to
+Use the savings proposal wording and more detail if nee ded 4.
+Budget Proposal Investigate the potential of combining Hove Library and Hove Museum into a new located at Hove Museum, where there is space and more freedom to extend the savings proposals to be implemented in 2017/2018.
+This would deliver an estimated saving of £330,000: £213,000 on staffing £100,000 on bookfund£17,000 on operational costs.
+Highlight the most significant disproportionate impacts on groups No disproportionate impacts identified related to protected characteristics 5.
+Summary of impacts Hove Museum is an approximate five minute walk from the current Hove Library and on the same bus routes There is capacity to extend the building to make it more accessible and customer friendly.
+Capacity in the current Hove Library is limited due to its shape and Grade 2 listed building status • Cumulative and individual negative impacts on equalities groups are limited Availability of less volume of stock may impact on people on low income a pay to reserve more items Modern more accessible customer friendly building possible Availability of less volume of stock will necessitate prioritisation of provision n of targeted equalities stock